chromatone/chromatone.center/pages/contact/index.md

   name: Chromatone
   pos: HQ
   place: Moscow, Russia
-  about: There is no company behind Chromatone so it may become an independent socially funded initiative.
+  about: Ecosystem of tools to learn, practice, compose and perform music visually.
+The source codes are open so we can develop it as an internationally funded  social initiative.
   social:
     instagram: chromatone.center
     email: support@chromatone.center